Hun Sen Cup

 The Hun Sen Cup (ពានរង្វាន់សម្តេចហ៊ុន សែន) is a Cambodian knockout football cup competition held annually by the Football Federation of Cambodia (FFC).
-Thirty-five teams participate in the competition as of 2022 season, including all clubs from the Cambodian Premier League and some from the Cambodian League 2.
+Thirty-four teams participated in the competition as of 2023–24 season, including all clubs from the Cambodian Premier League and some from the Cambodian League 2.
 The cup usually starts from February and ends in November, the winner qualifies for the Cambodian Super Cup.

-Preah Khan Reach Svay Rieng are the most successful team in the tournament with four titles.
-The current holders are Visakha, having beaten Boeung Ket 4–3 in the 2022 final to win their third title.
+Preah Khan Reach Svay Rieng have won a record five titles.
+The current holders are Phnom Penh Crown, who beat the record holder Svay Rieng 2–1 in the 2025 final to win their third title.

 Format

-Besides youth tournaments of certain levels, Cambodian League and Samdech Hun Sen Cup are the highest soccer tournaments organized yearly by FFC.

-The Samdech Akka Moha Sena Padey Decho Hun Sen Cup refers to the name of Prime Minister Hun Sen. This trophy was first organized in 2007.
-28 teams participated.
-There were 2 stages - group and knock out.
-16 teams which qualified from the group stage played in the knock out stage until the finals.
+The Samdech Akka Moha Sena Padei Techo Hun Sen Cup refers to the name of Prime Minister Hun Sen. This trophy was first organized in 2007.
+28 teams then participated.
+There were 2 stages - group and knockout.
+16 teams which qualified from the group stage played in the knockout stage until the finals.

-In the 6th season of the Hun Sen Cup (Hun Sen Cup 2012), the format was changed until now.
+In the 6th season of the Hun Sen Cup (2012), the format was changed until now.
 The top 8 or 10 teams of Cambodian League enter the group stage while the other teams from Phnom Penh and provinces play in qualification before going through to the group stage.